IBeArjen/integration-prototype/doc/top_level_packages.md

 ##### NOTE

-We are still lacking detailed design of several sub-packages in this area, in particular around the Processing Controller and how messages, such as commands, are sent between services.
+- We are still lacking detailed design of several sub-packages in this area, in particular around the Processing Controller and how messages, such as commands, are sent between services.

+- The separation between packages in `platform_services`, `sdp_services`,
+  and `execution_control` is still fairly poorly defined in the SDP architecture so some packages may move between these in future.

 ### `execution_framework_interface`